Romans-I-XVI/Roku-gameEngine/README.md

 These registry functions make it easy to read and write to the registry, they should be mostly self exlanitory.
 ##### registryWrite(registry_section as String, key as String, value as Dynamic) as Void
 Writes to the provided registry section the provided key/value pair.
 Data types supported are booleans, integer and floating point numbers, strings, roArray, and roAssociativeArray objects.
-##### registryRead(registry_section as String, key as String, [default_value as Dynamic]) as String
+##### registryRead(registry_section as String, key as String, [default_value as Dynamic]) as Dynamic
 Reads the provided key from the provided registry section.
 The default value will be written if the registry section and key have no value yet.
-Returns the value as a string.